Taha0229/GenAI_with_LLM/README.md

 ![Full fine tuning process](images/fine-tuning_brief.png)

 **Note:** just like pre-training, full fine-tuning requires enough memory and compute budget to store and process all the gradients, optimizers and other components that  are being updated during the training.
-Following are the memory requirements:
+Following are the general memory requirements for an LLM (higher end):

 | Component                       | Memory Required per Parameter |
 |---------------------------------|-------------------------------|